 Understanding eUICC vs eSIM: Key Differences Explained

 You would be forgiven for thinking that eUICC and eSIM are the same thing, given that they are being used interchangeably by a lot of media sites and blogs.
-The reality is, however, that they are two different technologies.
+However, that they are two different technologies.

 In this article, we will clearly define what eSIM and eUICC truly are and discuss some of the distinct advantages they provide.